Infertility Treatment Options: What is available and what is right for you?

 Intracervical insemination (home insemination) may be done in the comfort and privacy of your own home.
 Sperm used for ICI is usually “raw” semen, meaning ejaculated semen that has not been processed to remove prostaglandins or cellular debris.
 Prostaglandins stimulate muscle contractions in the female reproductive tract and aid the movement of the sperm towards the uterus.

 Home Insemination, in simple terms, is when you insert donor sperm into your vagina using a syringe with the aim of achieving pregnancy.
-To complete a home insemination procedure, your favorite donor's sperm will be sent to your home where you will then follow the simple instructions given to you with the home insemination kit.
+To complete a home insemination process, your favorite donor's sperm will be sent to your home where you will then follow the simple instructions given to you with the home insemination kit.

 Video: How to Use Your Home Insemination Kit

-Home insemination is a great option for single women, couples struggling to have a baby due to male partner fertility issues, or lesbian couples.
+Home insemination is a great option for single women, couples struggling to have a baby due to male fertility issues, or lesbian couples.
 This is an at-home procedure that can be done in privacy with no requirement to visit a doctor’s office.

 Find out all the benefits to home insemination and why it is so popular.